 Deep Dish Swift - Day 2

-Deep Dish Swift Day 1 was one afternoon filled with amazing talks and getting the chance to meet many nice people from the community, ending with a deep dish pizza feast at Giordano’s.
+Deep Dish Swift Day 1 was one afternoon filled with amazing talks and getting the chance to meet many people from the community.
 Let’s get Day 2 going.

 Peter Steinberger